No products in the cart.

 Where do I put the splint?

 The Walkin’ Fit Adjustable Splints are placed on the back of the rear or front leg and held in place by padded touch fastener closure straps.
 They extend about halfway up the leg.
-The bottom of the splint extends completely under the paw to provide weight-bearing support.
-This is ideal for fractures, knuckling and other ailments.
+The bottom of the splint extends entirely under the paw to provide weight-bearing support.
+This is ideal for fractures, knuckling, and other ailments.

 What are the splints made of?

 Splints are made of hard plastic with a soft foam lining and a non-skid pad on the bottom.
 The non-skid pad will not work well on some slippery surfaces.
-Before using the splint, test it on the surface to make sure it will grip adequately.
+Before using the splint, test it on the surface to ensure it will grip adequately.

 How will I know if the splint fits well and how long to wear it?

-Splints should be used only when recommended by a pet care professional who will determine whether the splint is appropriate, how long it should be worn, and what problems might occur that would indicate that use of the splint should be discontinued.
-Possible problems may include chafing, muscle atrophy, or extreme distress of the animal.
+Splints should be used only when recommended by a pet care professional who will determine whether the splint is appropriate, how long it should be worn, and what problems might occur that indicate that the splint’s use should be discontinued.
+Possible issues may include chafing, muscle atrophy, or extreme distress of the animal.

-The Walkin’ Fit Adjustable Splint is designed for Professional Use Only.
-A Veterinary or Rehab Professional should guide their customers throughout their pet’s course of treatment.
-When educating clients please refer to the Patient Resource Guide: How to Introduce a Splint to Your Pet for step by step instructions on how to begin using the splint.
+The Walkin’ Fit Adjustable Splint is intended for professional use only.
+As a veterinary professional, we recommend that you do the initial fitting and guide your customer throughout their pet’s course of treatment.
+For at-home education, please refer to the Patient Resource Guide: How to Introduce a Splint to Your Pet for step-by-step instructions on how to begin using the splint.

 Initial splint fitting and adjustment should be completed with the guidance of a Veterinary Professional.
 Putting a thin sock on the leg before applying the splint is sometimes more comfortable for the dog.
-Splints should be ideally be applied on a standing animal.
+Splints should ideally be used on a standing animal.
 You may apply to an animal laying down.
-Just make sure to check the fit and retighten straps if needed when they stand up.
-Make sure to make ALL width and angle adjustments with the brace off the animal.
-Once splint is correctly adjusted to fit, you may begin to place on the animal.
+Just check the fit and retighten straps if needed when they stand up.
+Make sure to make ALL width and angle adjustments with the brace off of the animal.
+Once the splint is correctly adjusted to fit, you may begin to place it on the animal.
 Starting at the bottom, place the foot flat in the bottom of the splint.
 Make sure that the toes do not extend over the bottom edge.
 Snug the bottom strap first and work your way up the splint.
 Check for a snug fit after the animal has taken a few steps.
-When tightened correctly you should be able to comfortably slide a finger under each strap.
+When tightened correctly, you should be able to fit a finger under each strap comfortably.

 How do I know what angle to set the splint at?

 The natural angle of the hock or Tarsal joint on the rear leg is about 30 degrees.
 The natural angle of the carpal joint or wrist on the front leg is about 10 degrees (this is much straighter than the rear leg).
-Remember every pet’s confirmation with vary.
-The splint angle should be set at a natural, comfortable position unless advised otherwise by your Veterinarian.
-You may reference the non-splint leg as a guide to set the splint if needed.
+Remember every patient’s confirmation with vary.
+The splint angle should be set at a natural, comfortable position in most cases.
+You may reference the healthy leg as a guide to set the splint if needed.

 How do I know what width to set the splint at?

-My patient has a rear limb knee problem (ACL or Patella).
+My patient has a knee problem (ACL or Patella).
 Will a splint work for this dog?

-My dog seems to fall in between sizes in your chart; should I order the larger size?
+My patient falls between sizes in your chart; should I order the larger size?

 Can I change or remold the splint with heat?

-No. The splint is adjustable in width and angle.
-We do NOT recommend heating or modifying the splint in anyway which could change the structural integrity of the splint.
+No. The splint is adjustable in width and angle, so you will not need to reshape it.
+We do NOT recommend heating or modifying the splint in any way that could change the splint’s structural integrity.

 Does the splint have any tread or soiling on the bottom so the dog will not slip?

-Do the splints have any padding inside, and can it be cleaned?
+Do the splints have any padding inside, and can they be cleaned?

 Yes, the splints are fully lined with foam and may be spot cleaned and left to air dry.